Orange-OpenSource/conllueditor/README.md

 ![Edit screen (flat graph with feature editing)](doc/table-with-featedit.png)

-Click on tone of the `m`odify button opens a Feature-edit popup where the valid feature values for the given UPOS can be chosen or unset:
+Clicking on one of the `m`odify button opens a Feature-edit popup where the valid feature values for the given UPOS can be chosen or unset:

 ![Edit screen (feature editing)](doc/feat-edit.png)